h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  **startval**: The initial starting values for fixed and randomized coefficients in HGLM specified as a double array.

--  **calc_like**: Specify whether to return likelihood function value for HGLM.
+-  **calc_like**: Specify whether to return likelihood function value.
 This is disabled by default.

 -  `HGLM <algo-params/hglm.html>`__: If enabled, then an HGLM model will be built; if disabled (default), then a GLM model will be built.